JerryCatchTom/Data-Monitor-System/README.md

 # 1-Project Overview
-Data Monitor System is one of vital components of Cobweb System, which is expected to implement all operations of data in a trading system.
+**Data Monitor System (DSM)** is one of vital components of Cobweb System, which is expected to implement all operations of data in a trading system.
 Data Monitor System is mainly designed for fetching data from exchanges, unifying data in designated rules and publishing data to all data consumers.

 # 2-Naming Convention
 **Naming Convention in DataBase:**